futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 real-world scenarios
 - providing clear algorithms that can be used to teach graph algorithms

+At the very beginning of the paper Martin Erwig asks the following question:

+> How should I implement a graph algorithm in a functional programming language?

-It acknowledges lots of the functional graph algorithms already developed but also considers them all not completely satisfactory either because they introduce constructs that are not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of
+which was exactly the one that started my exploration of the topic.
+The paper acknowledges lots of the functional graph algorithms already developed but also considers them all not completely satisfactory either because they introduce constructs that are not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of